turbo6412/Ammortization-Calculator/README.md

-# Displays an Ammortization table to help a user pay off a loan each month!
+# Displays an Amortization table to help a user pay off a loan each month!

 # Instructions:
 User can input their name.
 Then they will select the loan they wish to take out and input information about it.